-The parameters shown here can be used by the NWC SAF user as an option for the quality monitoring of the calculated NWC/GEO-HRW data.
+The parameters shown here can be used by the NWCSAF user as an option for the quality monitoring of the calculated NWC/GEO-HRW AMVs.

-The NWP analysis or forecast wind with validates each AMV (defined by its speed and direction), is also added to the NWC/GEO-HRW output files (excepting the BUFR bulletin with the previous "International Winds Working Group" format, OUTPUT_FORMAT = EUM, inside which there is no possible location for these parameters).
-This allows NWC SAF users a quick recalculation of the NWC/GEO-HRW validation parameters for different sampling and filtering options of the data, including for example monthly or yearly totalizations.
+The NWP analysis or forecast wind which validates each AMV (defined by its speed and direction), is also added to the different NWC/GEO-HRW output files.
+This allows NWCSAF users a quick recalculation of the NWC/GEO-HRW validation parameters for different sampling and filtering options of the data, including for example monthly or yearly totalizations.

-Two additional elements are available in the validation process in NWC/GEO-HRW-MTG algorithm:
+Two additional elements are available in the validation process in NWC/GEO-HRW:

-• The first one, activated with configurable parameter NWPVAL_NWPDIFFERENCE = 1 (implemented as a default option) calculates also for each AMV the "Vector difference with the NWP reference wind", and adds this "Vector difference" (defined by its speed and direction) to the NWC/GEO-HRW output files (excepting again the BUFR bulletin with the previous "International Winds Working Group" format, OUTPUT_FORMAT = EUM, inside which there is no possible location for these parameters).
+• The first one, activated with configurable parameter NWPVAL\NWPDIFFERENCE = 1 (implemented as a default option) calculates also for each AMV the "Vector difference with the NWP reference wind", and adds this "Vector difference" (defined by its speed and direction) to the NWC/GEO-HRW output files.

-This "Vector difference" can be used for example in Nowcasting tasks, so that the NWC SAF user is able to detect in which cases the AMV is very different to the NWP forecast wind, and may be aware for example if a warning is needed in some specific region or moment due to strong winds unforeseen by the NWP forecast.
+This "Vector difference" can be used for example in Nowcasting tasks, so that the NWCSAF user is able to detect in which cases the AMV is very different to the NWP forecast wind, and may be aware for example if a warning is needed in some specific region or moment due to strong winds unforeseen by the NWP forecast.

-• The second one, activated with configurable parameter NWPVAL_NWPBESTFITLEVEL = 1 (implemented also as a default option) calculates also for each AMV the "NWP reference wind at the best fit pressure level" and adds this "NWP reference wind at the best fit pressure level" (defined by its speed, direction and pressure level) to the NWC/GEO-HRW output files (excepting again the BUFR bulletin with the previous "International Winds Working Group" format, OUTPUT_FORMAT = EUM, inside which there is no possible location for these parameters).
+• The second one, activated with configurable parameter NWPVAL\NWPBESTFITLEVEL = 1 (implemented also as a default option) calculates also for each AMV the "NWP reference wind at the best fit pressure level" and adds this "NWP reference wind at the best fit pressure level" (defined by its speed, direction and pressure level) to the NWC/GEO-HRW output files.